memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 ```

 That's it for a peek into the Zephyr build.
 Let's wrap it up:
-- Zephyr uses a so-called devicetree to describe hardware.
+- Zephyr uses a so-called Devicetree to describe hardware.
-- Most of the devicetree sources are already available within Zephyr, e.g., MCUs and boards.
+- Most of the Devicetree sources are already available within Zephyr, e.g., MCUs and boards.
-- We'll use devicetree source files mostly to override or extend existing DTS files.
+- We'll use Devicetree source files mostly to override or extend existing DTS files.
-- In Zephyr, the devicetree is resolved at _compile time_, using [macrobatics](https://www.youtube.com/watch?v=w8GgP3h0M8M&list=PLzRQULb6-ipFDwFONbHu-Qb305hJR7ICe).
+- In Zephyr, the Devicetree is resolved at _compile time_, using [macrobatics](https://www.youtube.com/watch?v=w8GgP3h0M8M&list=PLzRQULb6-ipFDwFONbHu-Qb305hJR7ICe).

 ## Basic source file syntax

-Now we finally take a closer look at the devicetree syntax and its files.
-We'll walk through it by creating our own devicetree nodes.
-This section heavily borrows from existing documentation such as the [devicetree specification](https://www.devicetree.org/specifications/), [Zephyr's devicetree docs](https://docs.zephyrproject.org/latest/build/dts/index.html) and the [nRF Connect SDK Fundamentals lesson on devicetree](https://academy.nordicsemi.com/topic/devicetree/).
+Now we finally take a closer look at the Devicetree syntax and its files.
+We'll walk through it by creating our own Devicetree nodes.
+This section heavily borrows from existing documentation such as the [Devicetree specification](https://www.devicetree.org/specifications/), [Zephyr's Devicetree docs](https://docs.zephyrproject.org/latest/build/dts/index.html) and the [nRF Connect SDK Fundamentals lesson on Devicetree](https://academy.nordicsemi.com/topic/devicetree/).

 > **Note:** We won't explain _all_ syntactical aspects, but will focus on the most important ones.
-Have a look at the [devicetree specification](https://www.devicetree.org/specifications/) for a full syntax description.
-Also, misplaced semicolons etc. will also be caught by the devicetree compiler in the future, so we won't talk about trivial details.
+Have a look at the [Devicetree specification](https://www.devicetree.org/specifications/) for a full syntax description.
+Also, misplaced semicolons etc. will also be caught by the Devicetree compiler in the future, so we won't talk about trivial details.

 ### Node names, unit-addresses, `reg`, and labels

 Let's start from scratch.
-We create an empty devicetree source file `.dts` with the following empty tree:
+We create an empty Devicetree source file `.dts` with the following empty tree:

 ```dts
 /dts-v1/;
 / { /* Empty. */ };
 ```

-The first line contains the _tag_ `/dts-v1/;` which identifies the file as a version _1_ devicetree source file.
-Without this tag, the devicetree compiler would treat the file as being of the obsolete version _0_ - which is incompatible with the current major devicetree version _1_ used by Zephyr.
+The first line contains the _tag_ `/dts-v1/;` which identifies the file as a version _1_ Devicetree source file.
+Without this tag, the Devicetree compiler would treat the file as being of the obsolete version _0_ - which is incompatible with the current major Devicetree version _1_ used by Zephyr.
 The tag `/dts-v1/;` is therefore required when working with Zephyr.
-Following the version tag is an empty devicetree: Its only _node_ is the _root node_, identified by convention by a forward slash `/`.
+Following the version tag is an empty Devicetree: Its only _node_ is the _root node_, identified by convention by a forward slash `/`.

 > **Note:** Devicetree source files use `C/C++` style comments.
 You can use both, multi-line `/* ... */` and single-line `//` comments.